quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: The Stream ID of the affected stream, encoded as a variable-length integer.
+: The stream ID of the affected stream, encoded as a variable-length integer.

 Maximum Stream Data: